farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex3_PIM_Self_Approval.md

 8. In the **Edit role setting - Helpdesk Administrator** window, the **Activation** tab is displayed by default.
 In this tab, the slider for the **Activation maximum duration (hours)** setting is set to **8**.
 Holly wants to increase this to the maximum allowable time, which is **24** hours.
 You can either move the slider to the end of the line, or you can type **24** in the field next to the slider. <br/>

-    **Note:** If you try to enter any value greater than 24, it will reset automatically to 24.
+    **Note:** If you try to enter any value greater than 24, it will automatically reset to 24.

 9. Below the activiation slider, un-check (clear) the **Require justification on activation** check box.
+Holly knows that Alex and Joni will only activate the role when needed, so she doesn't require a justification from them to activate the role assignment (however, in the next step, Holly will require justification when they assign the role to themselves).

-10. In the **Edit role setting - Helpdesk Administrator** window, select the **Assignment** tab.
+10. You're currently in the **Activation** tab.
+Select the **Assignment** tab that appears next to it.
 Holly wants the active assignment of this role to Alex and Joni to expire after 15 days.
 As such, configure the following settings on this tab: <br/>

     - Uncheck (clear) the **Allow permanent active assignment** check box.
 Then select the **Expire active assignments after** field, and in the drop-down menu that appears, select **15 days**.